 Orchid family (Orchidaceae)

-Range & Habitat: Yellow Lady's Slipper Orchid is an uncommon plant that is widely scattered across Illinois (see Distribution Map).
-It is less common than formerly, but still persists in small colonies at several sites.
-Habitats include mesic to dry deciduous woodlands, sandy woodlands and savannas, thinly wooded bluffs along rivers, and shady areas of bogs.
-The size of local populations can increase in response to fallen trees or occasional wildfires, as this reduces excessive shade from woody vegetation.
+Range & Habitat: The native Yellow Lady's Slipper is an uncommon plant that is widely scattered across Illinois (see Distribution Map).
+It is less common than formerly, but still persists in colonies of variable size at several sites.
+Habitats include moist to dry deciduous woodlands, sandy woodlands and savannas, thinly wooded bluffs along rivers, wooded slopes, and forested bogs.
+The size of local populations can increase in response to fallen trees from windstorms, or occasional wildfires, as this reduces excessive shade from woody vegetation.
 Some authorities regard this orchid as a native variety of Cypripedium calceolus, which occurs in Eurasia.
 Under this system of classification, its scientific name is Cypripedium calceolus pubescens.

-Photographic Location: A thinly wooded bluff in Vermillion County, Illinois.
+Photographic Location: The slope of a wooded bluff in Vermilion County, Illinois.

 Comments: This is one of the largest and most attractive orchids in Illinois.
 It is more abundant than most species of orchid, although by no means common.
 While the flowers are in bloom, it is easy to identify this plant as a Cypripedium sp.
 (Lady's Slipper Orchid) because of the slipper-like lower petals.
-The only other species that it can be confused with, Cypripedium parviflorum (Small Yellow Lady's Slipper Orchid), has similar flowers that are smaller in size.
-The lateral petals of its flowers are less than 2" long, while the slipper-like lower petal is about ¾1¼" in length.
+The only other species that it can be confused with, Cypripedium parviflorum (Small Yellow Lady's Slipper), has similar flowers that are smaller in size.
+The lateral petals of its flowers are less than 2" long, while the slipper-like lower petal is about ¾–1¼" in length.
 The flowers of this species are more likely to be fragrant.
-The Small Yellow Lady's Slipper Orchid usually has a pair of leaves toward the base of the central stem, while Yellow Lady's Slipper Orchid usually has 3-6 leaves along the central stem.
-When this latter orchid is not in flower, it can superficially resemble Polygonatum commutatum (Solomon's Seal) and similar species in the Lily family.
-However, the central stem of this orchid and the upper surface of its leaves are pubescent, while the latter group of plants has stems and upper leaf surfaces that are waxy and glabrous.
+The Small Yellow Lady's Slipper usually has a pair of leaves toward the base of the central stem, while Yellow Lady's Slipper usually has 3-5 leaves along the central stem.
+Some authorities classify the Yellow Lady's Slipper as a variety of the Small Yellow Lady's Slipper, or Cypripedium parviflorum pubescens, rather than a distinct species.
+Regardless of its classification, when this orchid is not in bloom, it can superficially resemble Polygonatum commutatum (Solomon's Seal) and similar species in the Lily family.
+However, the central stem of this orchid and the upper surfaces of its leaves are pubescent, while the latter plants have stems and upper leaf surfaces that are waxy and glabrous.